Be-Gab/Dbg/README.md

 # Dbg

-Debug your LUA sript on tx screen in a widget in Companion.
+Debug your __EdgeTx__ LUA sript on tx screen in a widget in Companion.
 You can send formatted messages to the "log" window.
 __Works only on TX16S radio transmitter!__